hyungccho/backbone_material/projects/w7d3-journal-app.md

 ## Phase II: Build a `PostsIndex` class

-* Build a `PostsIndexView` view class.
+* Build a `PostsIndex` view class.
 * Create a template in the `assets/templates` folder.
 Assign it to the `template` property of the view.
 Now we can call `this.template()` and it will return the rendered template.
 Templates are nothing to fear.
   Calling `this.template` merely builds the html, just like rendering an `html.erb` in Rails!
 We can also pass in a javascript object as an argument to the call to `this.template`.
 The keys will be available as local variables during the render.
 Just like rendering a partial in rails!
    * Remember that you don't want to put semicolons inside `<%= %>` tags, but you do want to include them in `<% %>` tags.
 There are a million different things which can cause the "undefined: JST" error: please ask your TA if you're stuck on it.
 * The render function should populate the `$el` property of the view with an unordered list `<ul>` of our post titles.
 * At first we can just iterate over the list of posts in the template.
 In just a minute, we'll convert the `render` method to use the [CollectionView pattern][collectionview].
-* Manually instantiate the `PostsIndexView` and render it onto the page; you don't need a `Router` yet.
+* Manually instantiate the `PostsIndex` view and render it onto the page; you don't need a `Router` yet.
     * Go ahead and make an AJAX call on page load to get the `Post`s.
       This AJAX call will happen outside the view (usually would happen in your router). **NOTE:** You don't need to do this manually with `$.ajax()`.
 Instead, use your `Posts` collection's `fetch()` method to do the dirty work for you.
-* Now that we see our collection is being fetched properly lets take this a step further and build some `PostsIndexItemView`s to hold each individual post in this list.
+* Now that we see our collection is being fetched properly lets take this a step further and build some `PostsIndexItem` views to hold each individual post in this list.
-* A `PostsIndexItemView` is for rendering a single post in the Posts Index.
+* A `PostsIndexItem` is for rendering a single post in the Posts Index.
-* Create a template for this view that renders the post title
+* Create a template for this view that renders the post title.
 * Use the [`tagName`][bb-el] property to make this view's `$el` an `li` tag rather than the default `div`.
-* Back In the `render` method of our `PostsIndexView` iterate over the collection of posts, creating `PostsIndexItemView`s for each.
+* Back in the `render` method of our `PostsIndex` view, iterate over the collection of posts, creating `PostsIndexItem`s for each.
-* Append the rendered `$el` of the `PostsIndexItemView`s into the `ul` tag of the `PostsIndexView`.
+* Append the rendered `$el` of the `PostsIndexItem`s into the `ul` tag of the `PostsIndex` view.
-* Add a delete button in the item view template next to the title.
+* Add a delete button in the `PostsIndexItem` view template, next to the title.
-    * **NB:** Because this view is backed by a single model, we don't need to encode any information into the html of the button to refer directly to the `Post` model that this view is displaying. (i.e. no data-id necessary here.
+    * **NB:** Since the view is only responsible for keeping track of a single model, we don't need to add a `data-id` to the delete button.
+We can simply grab `this.model.id` inside of the delete button's click handler.
     * Set a CSS class for the delete button.
-    * In the `events` attribute of the `PostsIndexItemView`, install a click handler on the delete button.
+    * In the `events` attribute of the `PostsIndexItem` view, install a click handler on the delete button.
 * Use `listenTo` to listen for the `"remove"` event that will be fired from the underlying collection.
-Rerender the `PostsIndexView` in this case.
+Re-render the `PostsIndex` in this case.
 * Also go ahead and `listenTo`:
     * `"add"`
     * `"change:title"`